The Mile Interview Series: Steve Holman

 Bring Back the Mile's 2014 interview series, presented by HOKA ONE ONE, sits down with 1990s Mile ace Steve Holman.
-A prep standout in the state of Minnesota, Holman had a HS Mile best of 4:09.26 (converted from a 4:07.62 1600m) in 1988, as a senior at Richfield High School, a year in which he also won the state title at 1600m (petition the Minnesota State High School League to Bring Back the Mile).
+A prep standout in the state of Minnesota, Holman had a HS Mile best of 4:09.26 (converted from a 4:07.62 1600 meters) in 1988, as a senior at Richfield High School, a year that he also won the state title at 1600m.
 Holman was a 10-time NCAA All-American for the Georgetown Hoyas and won the 1992 NCAA 1500 meter title; earlier this year he was inducted into the Hoya Hall of Fame with teammate Rich Kenah.

 Josh Muxen, former Nike Farm Team member and steeplechase standout at the University of Idaho.
 Josh served for 10 years as the elite athlete director for Bay to Breakers 12K in San Francisco and continues to announce running events throughout the San Francisco area.
 He has a Mile best of 4:09.30.